Hospitaller Malta

 Hospitaller Malta, known in Maltese history as the Knights' Period (Żmien il-Kavallieri, lit.
 'Time of the Knights'), was a de facto state which existed between 1530 and 1798 when the Mediterranean islands of Malta and Gozo were ruled by the Order of St. John of Jerusalem.
 It was formally a vassal state of the Kingdom of Sicily, and it came into being when Emperor Charles V granted the islands as well as the city of Tripoli in modern Libya to the Order, following the latter's loss of Rhodes in 1522.
+Later in 1548 Charles V elevated the Order controlled town of Heitersheim of the Holy Roman Empire, to the status of a principality, granting the Order formal control of the fief.
 Hospitaller Tripoli was lost to the Ottoman Empire in 1551, but an Ottoman attempt to take Malta in 1565 failed.

 Following the 1565 siege, the Order decided to settle permanently in Malta and began to construct a new capital city, Valletta.
 For the next two centuries, Malta went through a Golden Age, characterized by a flourishing of the arts, architecture, and an overall improvement in Maltese society.
 In the mid-17th century, the Order was the de jure proprietor over some islands in the Caribbean, making it the smallest state to colonize the Americas.

 The Order began to decline in the 1770s, and was severely weakened by the French Revolution in 1792.
 In 1798, French forces under Napoleon invaded Malta and expelled the Order, resulting in the French occupation of Malta.
 The Maltese eventually rebelled against the French, and the islands became a British protectorate in 1800.
 Malta was to be returned to the Order by the Treaty of Amiens in 1802, but the British remained in control and the islands formally became a British colony by the Treaty of Paris in 1814.
+The Order's last formal territory, the Principality of Heitersheim, was annexed by the Grand Duchy of Baden just a few months before the dissolution of the Holy Roman Empire on 12 June 1806.